belajargithub1/menjadi-web-developer/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-Sometimes you want numbered lists:

-1. One
-2. Two
-3. Three

-Sometimes you want bullet points:

-* Start a line with a star
-* Profit!

-Alternatively,

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this